SoraEagle/my-app/README.md

 Runs the app in development mode.

 Opens http://localhost:3000 to view it (and any changes made) in the browser.

+use the "json-server --watch db.json --port 3001" for the application to read from the backend repository.

+The application will now be fully functional.

 ## Roadmap